bksaiki/bksaiki.github.io/_posts/2025-11-11-numbers-libraries.md

   the FPy numbers library remains compact, composing core components to support a wide variety of number formats and operations.

+The FPy number library consists of four major components:
+- the `Number` module defines FPy's number representation;
+- the `Rounding` module implements the core rounding logic;
+- the `Arithmetic` module implements round-to-odd arithmetic using MPFR;
+- the `Contexts` module implements various rounding contexts.

 | Component          | LOC  |
 |--------------------|------|